chamilo/chamilo-lms/README.md

 ## Installation

 This installation guide is for development environments only.
+Hello.

 ### Install PHP, a web server and MySQL/MariaDB